jbeezley/CMake/Help/command/if.rst

   such, otherwise they are assumed to be variables and are dereferenced.

-To prevent ambiguity, potential variable or keyword names can be quoted or bracketed.
+To prevent ambiguity, potential variable or keyword names can be specified in a :ref:`Quoted Argument` or a :ref:`Bracket Argument`.
 A quoted or bracketed variable or keyword will be interpreted as a string and not dereferenced or interpreted.
-See CMake Policy :policy:`CMP0054`.
+See policy :policy:`CMP0054`.